Sharon Franke/CNN Underscored

 Alex Arpaia/CNN Underscored

-The Willow & Everett Gooseneck Electric Kettle was one of the best gooseneck electric kettles we tested and at $40 it was easily the best value among them.
-This kettle was easier to use than many others we tested, with settings that were intuitive and straightforward.
+The Willow & Everett Gooseneck Electric Kettle was one of the best gooseneck electric kettles we tested, and at $40 it was easily the best value among them.
+This kettle was easier to use than many others we tested, with intuitive and straightforward settings.
 The heating element is among the quickest we tried, with one of the highest degrees of accuracy.
-Plus the design of the heating element and gooseneck themselves are clean, and will look good displayed on a kitchen counter.
+Plus, the design of the heating element and gooseneck is clean and looks good displayed on a kitchen counter.

 Alex Arpaia/CNN Underscored